-• MAG has worked closely with the Ministry of the Solicitor General (SolGen) to ensure that consistent precautionary measures are in place for the entirety of the process of in-custody accused appearances.
+MAG has worked closely with the Ministry of the Solicitor General (SolGen) to ensure that consistent precautionary measures are in place for the entirety of the process of in-custody accused appearances.

-• If an in-custody accused is in medical isolation on the day of their scheduled appearance, they will not attend in-person and an alternate appearance type will be arranged.
+- If an in-custody accused is in medical isolation on the day of their scheduled appearance, they will not attend in-person and an alternate appearance type will be arranged. - Appendix A provides the precautionary measures that will be in place to mitigate risk and screen individuals throughout the prisoner transportation process.